Depression Treatment & Bipolar Disorder Treatment

-Depression treatment may involve use of various modalities in isolation or in combination.
-It depends on the needs of the individual but can include therapy sessions, medication and lifestyle changes.
+Most people understand depression as natural and seek natural remedies first.
+Some try to make lifestyle changes or enter psychotherapy (counselling).
+Depression help is available but the choices can be confusing.
+In a nutshell, depression treatment may involve use of various modalities in isolation or in combination.
+It depends on the needs of the individual but can include therapy sessions, anti-depressant medication (depression pills) and lifestyle changes.

 Do you live in Melbourne, Glen Waverly, Clayton, Rowville, Ringwood, Dandenong or nearby suburbs and have depression, it is advisable to speak to a Psychiatrist to know your treatment options.
 Don’t hesitate to get in touch and we will get back to you as soon as we can.

 Bipolar disorder is an extreme variant of normal fluctuations in mood.
 It is a disorder that is associated with episodes of mood swings ranging from depressive lows to manic highs.
 There can be more than one cause for bipolar disorder such as genes, stress and use of illicit substances.
 Around 1 in every 100 people will have bipolar disorder (I or II) during their life.
 Bipolar disorder is a lifelong condition, although, with the right treatment the symptoms can be well controlled.
 Your psychiatrist may help you with diagnosing the condition and giving recommendations for treatment of manic or depressive phase of illness.
 The psychiatrist may also assist you with making decisions about prophylactic treatment or discontinuation of medication.

 While bipolar disorder is a lifelong condition, mood swings can be managed through adhering to a treatment plan.
 Treatment options for bipolar disorder include medication and psychological counselling.